Going to Vietnam (Viet Nam)

 Travel with recommend tour agencies.
 Even if you plan to buy tickets when in country, research your journey a little first on the Internet.

 Wear a lot of jewelry on you, loose awarenes of bag with you.
 Violent crime is highly unusual in Vietnam, but petty crime is more apparent.
-A bag, a digital camera around your neck, you can be a potential target.
+A hand bag, a digital camera or a gold chain around your neck and you could be a potential target when travelling.
+Read More

 When taking a ride by motorbike taxi (xe om) make sure your bag, if any, is not on display or easy to grab.
 Bag snatches, although still rare, are probably the most likely crime a tourist would encounter, and it raises the probability immensely if you are tailing a camera or a laptop in the wind.